 Following are some of the life hacks which could help you to keep the blood pressure under control:

 Watch your waistline and lose some extra kilograms: There is a high risk of being overweight if you have a blood pressure problem.
 More weight could cause sleep apnea that could raise your blood pressure.
 If you are adamant about losing weight, you can make a daily diet chart and follow it strictly.
 Monitor every intake of your food and keep track of what you eat and drink.
 Also keep in mind to have healthy food, instead of all the junks that can rapidly increase your cholesterol level.
 Weight Loss is one of the most effective ways of lowering blood pressure.
 For setting a benchmark, you can consult your doctor about how much weight you need to lose to have a healthy heart and life.

 Take the food items which are low in calorie, but high in vitamins, minerals.
 They can also satisfy your hunger.

 Regular Exercising: If you keep yourself physically fit, there is less chance that your cholesterol level will increase.
 30 minutes of exercising, would keep you less prone to the increased blood pressure.

 Regular exercise can keep you lower the pressure at a safer level.
 There are various exercises that are advised by the doctor to maintain your blood pressure:

 Do not take Stress: Stress can act dramatically in increasing your blood sugar level.
-It could cause temporary spike in the blood pressure.
+It could cause a temporary spike in blood pressure.
 But if you see frequent changes in your blood pressure, stress might play an important role in it.
-It can cause damage to the blood vessels, heart or kidneys.
-Stress can also release some hormones that will be harmful for your heart and blood pressure.
+It can cause damage to the blood vessels, heart, or kidneys.
+Stress can also release hormones that will be harmful to your heart and blood pressure.